An airplane tacking off with Chicago Union Station in the background.

 This shuttle runs at the Milwaukee Airport, taking passengers between the airport, parking lots, and the Airport Amtrak Station.

-Booking Note – use the correct station code when you book
+Booking Note – Use the correct station code when you book

 Milwaukee has three Amtrak station codes, so knowing the right one is key!